Fit as a Mama Bear

 • spirulina (blue-green)

-You don’t need the honey.
-However, if using honey, make sure to use creamed honey as it gives the cream cheese icing a better texture.
-Regular honey dilutes the frosting too much and it won’t hold together to pipe.
+Make sure to use creamed honey as it gives the cream cheese icing a better texture.
+Regular honey dilutes the frosting too much, and it won’t hold together to pipe.

 This frosting is sweetened very lightly, thus it’s not too sweet!
 Mostly, it is a great addition to a sweet dessert.
 However, don’t rely on the frosting to give you the sugar flavor.
 If that’s what you’re looking for, you may want to add in some liquid stevia to the blend or opt for this dairy-free buttercream frosting.